fitzgeraldkd/blog-posts/navigating-objects/navigating-objects.md

 // => undefined
 ```

 Well the `fetchResults` object only has three keys: `links`, `element_count`, and `near_earth_objects`.
-Accessing any other key will return `undefined`.
-The property we're trying to get to is four levels deep in the `fetchResults` object, so we have to use [property accessors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors) four times in order to get to it.
-An object does not have immediate access to any of the keys in any children objects.
+Accessing any other key will return `undefined` since an object does not have immediate access to the keys in any children objects.
+The property we're trying to get to is four levels deep in the `fetchResults` object, so we have to use [**property accessors**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors) four times in order to get to it.

 *Side note*: Accessing this property can also be done purely with **bracket notation** as shown below, however I prefer using **dot notation** where possible for its readability.